heptarch/heptarch.github.io/projects.md

 choose*.
 Like scouting and talent development in professional sports, this requires not only deep pockets, but good eyes and a good gut instinct for how the different parts of the team will gel.
+Different people will have different motivations---the joy of pure research, the promise of fame, stimulating interaction with colleagues, other positions down the line, etc---and that is as it should be.

+The second two questions

 ### 2.4 <a href="#tbc">An experiment</a><a id="sec-2-4" name="sec-2-4"></a>